outeredge/dredger/README.md

 ```

 #### Custom Arguments
-To pass custom arguments to a command that supports it in the Makefile, use the ARGS syntax like so:
+To pass custom arguments to a command that supports it in the Makefile, simply append these to the end of the command like so:

-`$ dredger ARGS="-e APPLICATION_ENV=staging" run`
+`$ dredger run -e APPLICATION_ENV=staging`

 ## Extending